-Angle Adjustable High Mount Footrest
+Angle Adjustable High Mount Footrest (Standard or CAT)

-- 5/32" Allen Wrench (no extension tubes) - 3/16" Allen Wrench (extension tubes only) - 1.
-Loosen, but do not remove, the Allen screws.
-See Figure 3-8.
-If your footrest has extension tubes (see Figure 3-9), you will have 3/16" Allen screws in place of locknuts and you will only need to loosen these latter Allen screws to adjust the angle. - 2.
+- 3/16" Allen Wrench - 1.
+Loosen, but do not remove the Allen Screws.
+See Figures 3-4 and 3-5. - 2.
 Adjust the footrest to the desired angle. - 3.
-Tighten the Allen screws and locknuts (or 3/16" Allen screws), making sure the screws and the locknuts (or 3/16" Allen screws) are secure and will not permit the footplate to move up or down under your weight.
+Tighten the Allen Screws making sure the screws are secure and will not permit the footplate to move up or down under your weight.